- About ROA

 During World War II, the association became inactive "for the duration," as its members went to war.
 ROA was reactivated in 1946; and in 1948, Reserve Officers of the Naval Services merged with ROA.
 The Marine Corps and Coast Guard came in about the same time.

-In 1957, warrant officers were admitted and NCOs in 2013.
-In 2018 by an overwhelming majority of members voting in that year's national convention, membership eligibility was opened to all ranks.
+In 1957, warrant officers were admitted, and Noncommissioned Officers in 2013.
+In 2018, by an overwhelming majority of members voting in that year's national convention, membership eligibility was opened to all ranks.
 Truly ROA is for all Reserve Components and of all Reserve Components, the only national military group that solely and exclusively advocates for America's Reserve Force.

 Formalizing ROA's role as a respected advocate for national security and readiness, Public Law 595 of the 81st Congress, second session, "An Act to Incorporate the Reserve Officers Association of the United States," granted the association's congressional charter.
 This act established the objective of ROA: "...to support and promote the development and execution of a military policy for the United States that will provide adequate National Security."

 President Harry S. Truman, one of ROA's early members and a combat veteran of WWI who served in both the Army National Guard and the Army Reserve, signed the charter on June 30, 1950.

 Since its founding, and earning its charter, ROA has effectively advocated on behalf of all members of the Reserve and National Guard.
 Among achievements (more fully detailed here): securing 20-year Reserve retirement, drill pay, and annual pay raises for reservists, spearheading the establishment of Reserve commands in the armed services, extending VA home loans to members of the Reserve Components, and adding billions for the procurement of RC equipment and construction.